 It is a known fact that eating too much junk can be detrimental to your health and cause serious repercussions in the future.
 There are many chronic health conditions like obesity, high sugar, cholesterol and blood pressure that can directly be linked to the consumption of junk food.

-In this blog, we unravel the impact of junk foods on health and its long-term impact on your body with Dr. Mehul Choksi.
+In this blog, we unravel the impact of junk foods on health and their long-term impact on your body with Dr Mehul Choksi.

-Dr. Mehul Choksi is one of the leading Consultant Gastroenterologist practicing in Mumbai.
+Dr Mehul Choksi is one of the leading Consultant Gastroenterologist practising in Mumbai.
 He is proficient and has successfully handled many Gastroenterology procedures like Gastroscopic biopsies, Endoscopic sclerotherapy, endoscopic variceal ligation, Snare polypectomy and PEG tube placement among many others.

 Junk Food and Its Impact on Your Health